 Bladez Fitness Master GS Indoor Cycle Price

-This is a mid range bike for price and compares well with others in the range for features (except for the missing bottle hoder) and quality.
+This is a mid range bike for price and compares well with others in the same range for features (except for the missing bottle holder) and quality.
 You get a heavy flywheel which provides a smooth ride and a console for getting feedback on the workout and monitoring progress.

 At this price it does take a few months of gym membership fees to pay for the bike to pay for itself.